 How to password-protect a ZIP file on Mac

-Let's be clear: your Mac doesn't have a built-in, straightforward way to set a password for the ZIP archive.
-You'll either have to fiddle with Terminal (which is free) or use a third-party app (which is fast but can cost some money).
-So, let's look at the best tools and learn how to password-protect a ZIP file.
+Let me put it straight: your Mac doesn’t have a built-in, easy way to set a password for a ZIP archive.
+You’ll either need to fiddle with Terminal (which is free) or use a third-party app (which is faster but may cost some money).

 How to create a ZIP file on a Mac